Thomas Grant (bishop): Southwark

 Grant soon won the confidence of Catholics and others.
-As the Government was shy of transacting business directly with Cardinal Wiseman, many negotiations were carried on by Dr. Grant, who was specially successful in obtaining from the Government the appointment of military and naval chaplains, as well as prison chaplains.
+As the government was shy of transacting business directly with Cardinal Wiseman, many negotiations were carried on by Grant, who was specially successful in obtaining from the government the appointment of military and naval chaplains, as well as prison chaplains.
 He also was successful in obtaining some Sisters of Mercy from Bermondsey to serve in the military hospitals in the Crimea.
 Bishop Grant gave great attention to orphanages run by the Sisters of Our Lady of Fidelity in Norwood and North Hyde.
 The bishop was in Rome in December 1854 for the promulgation of the dogma of the Immaculate Conception.
-In 1859, Bishop Grant wrote to Chaplain John Vertue expressing dismay on the subject of a chaplain's uniform then under discussion, lest their priestly role be subordinated to their military rank.
+In 1859, Grant wrote to Chaplain John Vertue expressing dismay on the subject of a chaplain's uniform then under discussion, lest their priestly role be subordinated to their military rank.
 He particularly did not wish to see chaplains out on parade.

 In the administration of his diocese he proved equal to the task of organization, which was necessary in an age of rapid expansion, while the remarkable sanctity of his private life led to his being generally regarded as a saint, and caused Pius IX, when he learned of his death, to exclaim "Another saint in heaven!"
 The virtues of charity and humility in particular were practised by him in an heroic degree.

 The last years of his life were spent in great suffering, caused by cancer, and when he set out to attend the First Vatican Council at Rome in 1870, he knew that he would not return.
 He was appointed member of the Congregation for the Oriental Rites and the Apostolic Missions, but was too ill to take an active part in the proceedings.
 He died in Rome on 1 June 1870.
 After death his body was brought back to England for burial.